Amram Aburbeh: Biography

 In 1920 Aburbeh was among the founders of the new Jerusalem neighborhood of Bayit Vegan.
-In 1926 he founded and built a new synagogue in the Nachlaot neighborhood for the Ma'araviim congregation called Or Zaruaa, which he named after the beit midrash headed by his late father.
+In 1926 he founded and built a new synagogue in the Nachlaot neighborhood for the Ma'araviim congregation called Or Zaruaa, which he named after the beit midrash headed by his father.
 This new synagogue included a beit midrash that he headed.
 Or Zaruaa Synagogue was chosen to be included as one of the buildings for preservation in Jerusalem.
 In 1930 Aburbeh was elected as an executive committee member of the Ma'araviim congregation in Jerusalem.